denten-books/plain-text/main.md

 with other material properties of the text were left to the contingencies of eventual print medium.

+Contemporary word processors encode many more elements of formatting than their early MT/ST predecessors, but those elements necessarily remain limited in number, and always amount to something less than the material totality of an autographic work.
+The word process forces an allographic model of textuality: one that clearly delineates the differences between content, formatting, and physical medium.
+In that model, "content" alludes to some notion of linguistic communication and "formatting" to some notion of its significant non-linguistic aspects (like italicized words and line breaks).
+Regardless of what we may believe about the ontology of text, the word processor makes only the allographic model available for manipulation.
+Far from being an instrumentally-neutral construct, autographic art implies the impossibility of perfect reproduction.
+In instrumental terms, the prohibition on the reproduction of works amounts to censorship.
+An technocratic regime that insists on autography is one where the circulation of ideas is limited if not impossible.
+Imagine for example the prohibition of speech (any speech) as a prohibition on re-mediation of thought from one brain to another.
+Alternatively, one can imagine other regimes that do not not legislate or place value on autography to any extent.
+In such a world there would "be" little difference between a museum work and its facsimile.
+All higher-level theoretical constructs like story, discourse, narrative, literature, and intellectual property, stem from (although cannot be reduced to) the material affordances implicit in that model.
+Stated in instrumental terms, abstract political concepts like "freedom of the speech" amount to physical control over re-mediation.
+Under the conditions of total autography, where everything is significant, communication becomes impossible.
+Remediation in that sense functions as a political value.
+To accept allography is to accept that thought will be transformed as it leaves the singular material contexts of cognition.
+Whether the society should welcome such transformation or attempt to control it, is a topic for another discussion.

-There is a tradition in new media studies that traces the history of contemporary computing from mechanical machines like the Jacquard loom (used for manufacturing textiles) and the unrealized difference engine of Charles Babbage to the electro-mechanical military encryption and counter-encryption devices like the British Bombe, and the German Enigma.
-For some, that genealogy implies a sinister metaphysical threat personal computing poses for the development of humanity [@lennon2014, @golumbia2009, @drucker2001].
-"Under the conditions of high technology, literature has nothing more to say.
-It ends in cryptograms that defy interpretation and only permit interception," Friedrich Kittler wrote in his influential *Gramaphone, Film, Typewriter*.
-His book ends on a downright sinister note: "And while professors are still reluctantly trading in their typewriters for word processors, the NSA is preparing for the future [@kittler1999, 263]."
-Perhaps true.
-But I would like to think the future is not determined by technology.
-Today's mobile phone and personal computer are military devices, but they also contain within them a lineage of subversive reading and writing implements: textual (as opposed to computational) roots that cannot be excised from the soul of modern computing.
+There is a tradition in media studies that conflates the history of modern computing with the development of Western military-industrial complex [@lennon2014, @golumbia2009, @drucker2001].
+"Under the conditions of high technology, literature has nothing more to say," wrote Friedrich Kittler in his influential *Gramaphone, Film, Typewriter*.
+Text so weaponized "ends in cryptograms that defy interpretation and only permit interception [@kittler1999, 263]."
+The historical connection between weapon and calculator cannot be denied.
+But to the history of computing as a device used to calculate missile trajectories and to decode secret messages, I would like to begin drawing from the lineage of reading and writing devices that are equally constitute textual computational) roots that cannot be excised from the soul of modern computing.

 [^ln11-barthes]: "The work is a fragment of substance," he writes.
 The work is "moderately symbolic" where text is "radically symbolic."
 The work "occupies